bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgDeleteObject

-Used to delete object for user.
+Used to delete object that is no longer useful, the deleted storage object is not recoverable.

 ```protobuf
 message MsgDeleteObject {